NCAA bubble trouble: Pandemic pushes mid-majors to margins - WTMJ

 The Atlantic 10 usually places multiple teams in the NCAA field.
 Last season, Dayton was headed toward the tournament as a No. 1 seed and Final Four favorite when the season stopped.

 St. Bonaventure (NET 31), VCU (NET 35) and Saint Louis (NET 43) could all go either way as they head into this weekend’s A-10 tournament.
-None of those teams played a full 27-game regular season in, with neither the Bonnies nor Billikens reaching 20.
+None of those teams played a full 27-game regular season, with neither the Bonnies nor Billikens reaching 20.

 A-10 Commissioner Bernadette McGlade said she is not as concerned about the potential loss of NCAA Tournament revenue as the loss of exposure.